 From a Procurement perspective, the word unprecedented is problematic for a simple reason: It suggests that there was absolutely no way to predict that this kind of disruption was possible; that nothing could be done to stem its impacts.
 Where in reality, we know the opposite is true.

 Whether it’s the European Foot and Mouth outbreak in 2001 or the 2009 flu pandemic, Procurement functions have weathered similar storms before.
-Yet, despite this, COVID seems to have taken many organisations by surprise.
+Yet, despite this, COVID seems to have taken many organisations by surprise and unable to effectively manage supply chain risk.
 Recent studies show that only 45% of businesses had a pandemic response prepared as part of their business continuity plans prior to December 2019.

 As a result, by the end of last year around 56 percent of global retailers reported moderate supply chain disruption, and 12 percent of retailers reported heavy disruption.